 If you will require more documents than these, then your company would let you know.
 Just to be sure, ask them beforehand applying.

-The permit is initially allowed for one-year duration and it can be renewed for a maximum of 5 years depending on job contract duration.
+The permit is initially allowed for a one-year duration, and it can be renewed for a maximum of 5 years, depending on the job contract duration.